tshepang/blog/content/computing/what I like about Rust.rst

 - Allowing a trailing comma after a list of items, which is really great for copy-pasting and diffs.

-- Packaging conventions: the build tool, Cargo, enforces that all build sources (which may include documentation) are placed in `src/` in the root of a source distribution.
+- Packaging conventions: by default, the build tool, Cargo, ensures that all build sources (which may include documentation) are placed in `src/` in the root of a source distribution.